section-engineering-education/engineering-education/articles/perceptron-algorithm/index.md

 ### Disadvantages
 The perceptron model showed that it could model datasets with linear decision boundaries.
 Even though it introduced the concept of weights, it had its own set of disadvantages:
-1. The algorithm does not scale well to more massive datasets
+1. The algorithm does not scale well to more massive datasets.
 2. It fails to capture non-linear decision boundaries.
 Most of the data available is non-linear.
 3. The step function makes updating the weights inefficient due to the abrupt change in value at 0.